Walsall: Industrial Revolution

 The Industrial Revolution changed Walsall from a village of 2,000 people in the 16th century to a town of over 86,000 in approximately 200 years.
 The town manufactured a wide range of products including saddles, chains, buckles and plated ware.
 Nearby, limestone quarrying provided the town with much prosperity.

 In 1824, the Walsall Corporation received an Act of Parliament to improve the town by providing lighting and a gasworks.
 The gasworks was built in 1826 at a cost of £4,000.
 In 1825, the corporation built eleven tiled, brick almshouses for poor women.
 They were known to the area as 'Molesley's Almshouses'.

 The 'Walsall Improvement and Market Act' was passed in 1848 and amended in 1850.
 The Act provided facilities for the poor, improving and extending the sewerage system and giving the commissioners the powers to construct a new gas works.
 On 10 October 1847, a gas explosion killed one person and destroyed the west window of St Matthew's Church.

-Walsall finally received a railway line in 1847, 48 years after canals reached the town, Bescot having been served since 1838 by the Grand Junction Railway.
+Walsall received a railway line in 1847, 48 years after canals reached the town, Bescot having been served since 1838 by the Grand Junction Railway.
 In 1855, Walsall's first newspaper, the Walsall Courier and South Staffordshire Gazette, was published.

 The Whittimere Street drill hall was completed in 1866.
 The Victorian Arcade in the town centre, originally named the Digbeth Arcade, was completed in 1897.